Jarthianur/VirtualFlightRadar-Backend/README.md

 **But this depends on how one will use this service.**
 Of course, one can configure it to receive APRS from public OGN servers, but to keep track of local traffic, the traffic information must be sent to OGN first.
-Also the internal NMEA server will send its data to *localhost*, which means, everybody, inside the local network, is able to fetch it.
+Also the internal NMEA server will serve its data from *localhost*, which means, everybody, inside the local network, is able to fetch it, but no-one outside.
 It is also possible to make the machine, which runs the VFR-B, accessible to the public.

 ## Software requirements

 + GNU compiler g++ (at least 4.9)
 + GNU make
-+ boost library (1.63.0)
++ boost library (>= 1.55.0)
   + *(explicit built:)*
     + thread
     + system